-Perhaps the hardest and most important project in my fifteen-ish years of practicing design was the identity, system, & materials for my wife and I's wedding.
+Perhaps the hardest and most important project in my thirteen-ish years of practicing design — the identity, system, & materials for my wife and I's wedding.
 While the baseline for every project is that it must be beautiful and hit its mark, this project was personal to us & our families — concept and execution had to be purposeful, top of class, and flawless.

 When placed on top of each other these two forms take on new meaning, new form.
 Released is the six-pointed star, the Seal of Solomon.
 A symbol balanced in structure and ideals, a symbol that stood to mean perfection by the union of two.

 The primary type and structural inspiration for the monogram is Grilli Type's GT Sectra.
 It's roots are based on broad-nib calligraphic form, for this work that was an enjoyed nod to classic wedding invites and the evidence of human's hand in symbol making.
 Balancing contemporary characteristics with classy articulation the type was perfect for both long and short form text.
 The qualities of the display setting were perfect for bring drama and importance to headlines.

 The secondary type, used solely for detail titling is LL Brown from Lineto.
 LL Brown complements GT Sectra through its formal geometric cues that yield hard angles analogous to the monogram and hairline illustrations.
 Compared to historical relatives LL Brown's geometry is simple and pure.